ganaraman/Streaming-Analytics/README.md

-# Streaming-Analytics
+# Cloudera Data Science Workbench
-Use Cases and Demos on Real Time Streaming and visualizations
+Use Cases and Demos on CDSW